25prabhu10/notes/docs/Languages/Markdown/Markdown_Reference.md

 | Content Cell | Content Cell  |
 ```

-You can also include inline Markdown such as links, bold, italics, or strike-through in the table.
+You can also include inline Markdown such as links, bold, italics, or strike-through in the table

 Finally, by including colons (`:`) within the header row, you can define text in that column to be left-aligned, right-aligned, or centre-aligned: